The Plymouth Harbor Foundation

 Becky Pazkowski (Staff), Senior Vice President of Philanthropy

 Becky Pazkowski manages the day-to-day operations of The Plymouth Harbor Foundation.
-She has worked in the field of philanthropy for over 17 years, most of which were based in southeast Michigan.
+She has worked in the field of philanthropy since 2000 in southeast Michigan and in Florida.
 Becky earned a bachelor’s degree in Health Care Administration and a master’s degree in Administration.
-She is a member of the Association of Fundraising Professionals, and a member of the Rotary Club of Sarasota Bay.
+She is a member of the Association of Fundraising Professionals, and does volunteer work with youth education programs in Sarasota.
 She has a long history of volunteer Board work in Michigan, and was a recipient of the 2011 Citizen of the Year Award by the Chamber of Commerce of Saline, Michigan.
-She and her husband Paul live in Sarasota and have two sons and a daughter-in-law who live in Michigan.
+She and her husband Paul live in Sarasota and have two sons and a grand-daughter who live in Michigan.